Ontario Statutory Holidays: Complete Guide for 2025-2026

 Different rules may apply in industries like healthcare, hospitality, emergency services, and tourism.
 These jobs often require working holidays – but ESA protections still apply.

-Federally Regulated Employees
+Do Federally Regulated Employees Have Different Stat Holidays?

 If you work in banking, telecom, or air transport, your employer may follow federal stat holiday rules instead.